-My latest experiences as the 2019 Australasian Rolex Scholar have taken me to the remote waters of Papua New Guinea on board the MV Oceania.
-We travelled from Kimbe Bay to the Witu Islands and Fathers reef, exploring some of the best underwater scenery Papua New Guinea has to offer.
-I learnt so much about underwater photography and the culture of Papua New Guinea on this trip.
+My latest experience as the 2019 Australasian Rolex Scholar has taken me to the remote waters of Papua New Guinea onboard the MV Oceania.
+We traveled from Kimbe Bay to the Witu Islands and Fathers Reef, exploring some of the best underwater scenery Papua New Guinea has to offer.
+I learned so much about underwater photography and the culture of Papua New Guinea on this trip.

 This experience provided a plethora of underwater photography opportunities.
 I was able to use the full range of features my set up from Reef Photo and Video has to offer from the smallest macro photos of nudibranchs to large wide-angle photos of barracouta schools and sharks.

-One of my favourite things to photograph on the reefs in PNG was the enormous barrel sponges.
+One of my favorite things to photograph on the reefs of PNG was the enormous barrel sponges.
 They provided great practice for lighting and exposure and I enjoyed taking the time to work with a subject that did not swim away from me.

 Another great challenge was night diving.
 This was my first time taking my underwater set up on a night dive.
 I had great fun finding nudibranchs and clownfish and managed to get a great picture of a cuttlefish.

 Diving with my camera on this trip encouraged me to see the reef through a more creative lens.
 I enjoyed playing with composition and trying to look at photo subjects in new ways.
-I learnt that my camera can produce some great macro photos and the compact macro converter was a great addition to the kit.
+I learned that my camera can produce some great macro photos and the Compact Macro Converter-1 was a great addition to the kit.

-One of my favourite photos from the trip was a photo of a Surgeonfish that I was able to take on a night dive.
+One of my favorite photos from the trip was a photo of a surgeonfish that I was able to take on a night dive.
 I loved working with a black background and I can’t wait to take the camera skills from this trip forwards onto my next adventure.